 Anti-Tragus Piercing Location:

-This ear piercing is one of the many cartilage piercings that you can get.
-The anti-tragus piercing goes directly through the small piece of ear cartilage located directly above your earlobe.
+The anti-tragus piercing goes through the small piece of ear cartilage located directly above your earlobe.

 Anti-Tragus Ear Piercing Process: